 IAQ Ventilation Basics - Indoor air pollution can be reduced and possibly eliminated by taking corrective action using a defined plan.
-The first step is called an IAQ audit and often requires the services of both a HVAC Test and Balance (TAB) Company and an industrial hygienist.
-First of all it must be determined where the source of pollution is coming from and then steps taken to eliminate it.
+The first step is called an IAQ audit and often requires the services of both an HVAC Test and Balance (TAB) Company and an industrial hygienist.
+First of all, it must be determined where the source of pollution is coming from and then steps taken to eliminate it.
 Vapor barriers and foundation sealant can often be the source of indoor air pollution but other areas need to be studied to ensure they are not allowing pollution into the structure.
-Other types of pollutants are carbon dioxide (produced by people), moisture, tobacco smoke, carbon monoxide, formaldehyde, ozone, and other volatile organic compounds (VOC’s) which cause issues with health and safety of the buildings occupants.
-After the source of the pollutants is determined then a plan of action can be implemented to ensure these issues are corrected.
-There are different levels of IAQ that range from very thorough to just a cursory look at the building and the buildings HVAC systems.

 IAQ Ventilation Basics